walrus-chanul-dandeniya/chiral-network/docs/nat-traversal.md

    - In **Preferred Relay Nodes** textarea, paste the same multiaddr
    - Enable **AutoRelay** toggle
    - Click **Save Settings**

 3. Restart DHT in **Network** page

+**Note**: The app uses a default bootstrap node by default.
+Your Google Cloud relay is an optional enhancement that you can configure for better NAT traversal and testing.

 ### Step 8: Test Connection